segarciat/TLPI/ch09-Process-Credentials/exercises/04-user-id-operations/README.md

 setresuid(-1, ssuid, -1); /* Changes effective user ID to Y */
 ```

+- For an unprivileged process, `setuid` and `seteuid` only change the
-- For the `setreuid` call, it is necessary to explicitly change the saved set userID.
+effective user ID.
+For the `setreuid` call, it is necessary to explicitly
-If the provided userID is not -1, we ensure that the saved set user ID gets
+change the saved set userID.
+If the provided userID is not -1, we ensure
-changed to the same value of the new effective ID:
+that the saved set user ID gets changed to the same value of the new
+effective ID:

 ```c
 /* setuid cannot change the value of the saved set-user-ID */